|

 symptoms even upon exertion, returning to play the same day of the injury is

-reasonable, whereas an athlete with persistent symptoms or signs should not return to play
+reasonable.
+Those with persistent symptoms or signs should not return to play.

 including the need for imaging studies such as CT scans.
 Those with multiple